Huskyeder/stackato-doc/admin/server/configuration.rst

 sudo
 ^^^^

-Quota Definitions can give all users in an Organization the use of the ``sudo`` command within application containers.
+Quota Plans can give all users in an Organization the use of the ``sudo`` command within application containers.
 This option is disabled by default as a security precaution, and should only be enabled for Organizations where all users are trusted.